gbdev/gb-asm-tutorial/src/part3/project-structure.md

 Here’s a basic look at how the project is structured

+> NOTE: Generated files should never be included in VCS repositories.
+It unneccessarily bloats the repo.
+The folders below that are not included in the project contain assets generated from running the Makefile.

 - libs - Two assembly files for input and sprites are located here.
 - src
     - generated - the results of RGBGFX are stored here. **This is not included in the repo**